Skip to content

 /var/log/rstudio/rstudio-pm/rstudio-pm.log

-Configured to serve CRAN/Bioconductor data from a directory.
+Configured to serve CRAN data from a directory.
 Checking path '/var/lib/rspm-offline-data'.

-5. Follow the Quick Start guide to make CRAN or Bioconductor packages available in the offline Package Manager server.
-The rspm sync command will now synchronize package data from the offline data directory (e.g., /var/lib/rspm-offline-data) rather than the online Posit Package Service.
+Follow the Quick Start guide to make CRAN, Bioconductor, or PyPI packages available in the offline Package Manager server.
+Package Manager will now update package data from the offline data directory (e.g., /var/lib/rspm-offline-data) rather than the online Posit Package Service.

 Regular Updates#